ilorez/MERN-Notes/TypeScript/README.md

 User.getCount();
 ```

-the idea here to understand the getters and setters and for that you need to use a language that complety work with privets and protects propertes --encapsilation and js doesn't,  getters and setters is use on to change or read a privet property.
+the idea here to understand the getters and setters and for that you need to use a language that complety work with privets and protects properties --encapsulation and js doesn't,  getters and setters is use on to change or read a privet property.

 ### Implement Interface